One new death from COVID-19 confirmed by TGC Health Department

-SAN ANGELO, Texas — The Tom Green County Health Department has confirmed the death of one additional patient from causes related to infection with coronavirus, according to a statement issued by the City of San Angelo this afternoon, Wednesday, August 25, 2021.
+SAN ANGELO, Texas — The Tom Green County Health Department has confirmed the death of one more patient from causes related to infection with coronavirus, according to a statement issued by the City of San Angelo this afternoon, Monday, August 30, 2021.

-According to the report the patient was a fully vaccinated Concho County man in his 90s.
+The patient, according to the city’s statement, was an unvaccinated Tom Green County man in his 30s.
 No other information about the patient is currently available.

-So far 348 patients have died from causes related to COVID-19 in Tom Green County.
-Of those patients, 224 were residents of Tom Green County; 124 were residents of other counties.
+So far, 160 patients have died from causes related to COVID-19 in Tom Green County.
+Of those patients, 232 were residents of Tom Green County; 128 were residents of other counties.

 The full statement is included below: